Buying a Home in BC

 Key Takeaway

-Canada's proposed GST exemption for first-time buyers has passed Parliament and cleared the Senate.
-Once in force, eligible buyers could save up to $50,000 on a new home purchase — the biggest improvement to the GST rebate program in decades.
+Canada's GST exemption for first-time buyers is now law.
+Eligible buyers can save up to $50,000 on a new home purchase — the biggest improvement to the GST rebate program in decades.

-FeatureOld GST New Home RebateNew GST Exemption (Pending)
+FeatureOld GST New Home RebateNew GST Exemption (In Effect)

 TypePartial rebate (refund after)Full exemption (never charged)